Jellyfish4654/guides/java/day1.md

+---
-# Day 1: Basic Concepts
+title: "Day 1: Basic Concepts"
+layout: default
+up: /java
+left: /java
+right: day2.html
+---

 ## Installation
 I'm assuming you already have Java installed.
 If not you should install that (ask me for help!).